 This Young Women and Demographic Dividend in Africa – Advocacy Brief examines critical actions and deliverables that are key accountability points for young women advocates – in articulating the priorities for young women within existing priorities outlined in the AU road map.

 All in all, we hope that this Advocacy Brief will continue to contribute to a broader debate and analysis of the gender dynamics within the demographic dividend discourse – at the 29th African Union Summit, enrich national implementation of the 2017 AU Roadmap on Demographic Dividend and beyond – as well as ensure meaningful inclusion and participation of young women in the implementation of the AU Agenda 2063.

-Click to download Young Women and the Demographic Dividend: Advocacy Brief (2017)
+Click to download Young Women and Demographic Dividend in Africa – Advocacy Brief (2017)

 Follow and engage on twitter @FemnetProg and hashtags #YoungWomenSay #SRHRDialogues

 For more information contact Catherine Nyambura, FEMNET’s Advocacy Programme Associate on email email@example.com